KhartesViewer/khartes/README.md

 is to decide in which area to work.
 For your first attempt, you should start with a sheet that is clearly separated from its neighbors; no need to start with a difficult case.
-For your next attempt, you might want to start with a sheet that is separated on one side from its neighbors.

 <img src="https://github.com/KhartesViewer/khartes/assets/133787404/536c9c8f-b0f7-4079-92d1-b14711a0b7bb" width="360"/>

 This is a an example of a fairly easy sheet.

+For your next attempt, you might want to start with a sheet that is separated on one side from its neighbors.

 Keep in mind that after you
-have created a fragment for one sheet, you can view that fragment, even while working on the next sheet, as a kind of guide.
+have created a fragment for one sheet, you can view that fragment even while working on the next sheet, using it as a kind of guide.
 So one strategy is to work on a series of sheets that are parallel to each other, starting with the easiest.